 By Bob Ross

-So the Editor calls me up and asks if I want to contribute something to the guitar issue:
+So the Editor calls me up and asks if I want to contribute something to the online article library.

 “Well, how about an article describing my guitar recording techniques?”
 I sez.

 “Do you use any tricks besides the old Shure-SM57-in-front-of-an-amp?” he asks.

 I lied: stick the damn SM57 in front of the amp and be done with it.
 Seriously.
 It’s a tried and true method that’s been used on every type of guitar recording imaginable, with results ranging from perfectly serviceable to absolutely perfect.
 What with the almost infinite variables (distance from SM57 to speaker cone, angle of SM57 to speaker cone, area of cone targeted by said SM57, etc.) it’s a wonder engineers ever bothered to come up with alternatives.

 But you didn’t need me to tell you this; every textbook chapter and every magazine article ever written on the topic of recording electric guitar starts with the old SM57-in-front-of-an-amp.
 And then proceeds to multiple SM57s on an amp, multiple dissimilar mics on an amp, multiple amps, etc. There are lots of great articles in this library on that process already.